Frequently Asked Questions

 If I receive a notice and decide not to attend the meeting, can a decision still be made against me?

 Yes.
-The University’s procedures allows for notices to be sent to your University Email account and the notice provides the alleged violations and gives the student the opportunity to discuss the incident with a Conduct Officer at a Conduct Conference Meeting.
-If a student chooses not to schedule a meeting then the Conduct Officer will make a decision based solely on the information that they have in the given reports.
+The University’s procedures states that notices will be sent to your University Email account and the notice provides the alleged violations and gives the student the opportunity to attend a Conduct Conference Meeting.
+If a student chooses not to attend the Conduct Conference Meeting or any type of hearing, then the Conduct Officer will make a decision based solely on the information that they have in the given reports.

 What are sanctions?